 - iv) A comprehensive streetscape plan shall be prepared to address the function, design and treatment of street types, guidelines for the relationship of buildings to the street, the arrangements of buildings on the lot, setbacks to the street and the placement of parking and garages. - v) The development shall be serviced by the municipal water system and by a privately owned and operated communal wastewater system.
-Development shall be conditional on the approval of the communal wastewater system as determined through a Class Environmental Assessment. - vi) A Responsibility/Default Agreement shall be executed with the Region of York for the communal wastewater treatment facility.
-The agreement shall address the following and any other matters deemed appropriate by the Region of York, and the Town: - a) financial guarantees that no public funds will be required in the case of malfunction; - b) operation and maintenance standards; - c) easements, rights-of-entry and inspection; - d) performance monitoring; and - e) guaranteed rate structures. - vii) The servicing of the residential community and the golf course and accessory uses shall be integrated.
-Reciprocal agreements that address ownership, operation and maintenance of the communal wastewater system shall be required to the satisfaction of the Town and the Region of York. - viii) No building permits shall be issued until approval is received from the Ministry of Environment and Energy for the communal wastewater system and the owner has entered into a Responsibility Agreement with the Region of York.
-Standards for operating these systems will form part of the Certificate of Approval from the Ministry of Environment and Energy.

-- ix) All internal private roads shall be paved and of a standard that meets Town requirements.
+Development shall be conditional on the approval of the communal wastewater system as determined through a Class Environmental Assessment. - vi) A Responsibility/Default Agreement shall be executed with York Region for the communal wastewater treatment facility.
+The agreement shall address the following and any other matters deemed appropriate by York Region and the Town: - a.
+Financial guarantees that no public funds will be required in the case of malfunction; - b.
+Operation and maintenance standards; - c.
+Easements, rights-of-entry and inspection; - d.
+Performance monitoring; and, - e.
+Guaranteed rate structures. - vii) The servicing of the residential community and the golf course and accessory uses shall be integrated.
+Reciprocal agreements that address ownership, operation and maintenance of the communal wastewater system shall be required to the satisfaction of the Town and York Region. - viii)No building permits shall be issued until approval is received from the Ministry of Environment, Conservation and Parks for the communal wastewater system and the owner has entered into a Responsibility Agreement with York Region.
+Standards for operating these systems will form part of the Environmental Compliance Approval from the Ministry of Environment, Conservation and Parks. - ix) All internal private roads shall be paved and of a standard that meets Town requirements.
 Entrances to the site shall be designed to ensure ease of access and safety.
-The creation of entrance features in the road allowance should also be given consideration and shall be subject to the design guidelines contained in the streetscape plan. - x) A Natural Resources Management Plan will be prepared to address matters pertaining to wildlife conservation/habitat enhancement, integrated pest management, energy efficiency, waste reduction management, water conservation management and water quality management.
+The creation of entrance features in the road allowance should also be given consideration and shall be subject to the design guidelines contained in the streetscape plan.

+x) A Natural Resources Management Plan will be prepared to address matters pertaining to wildlife conservation/habitat enhancement, integrated pest management, energy efficiency, waste reduction management, water conservation management and water quality management.

-11.4.15.4 Special Implementation Policies
+11.5.11.4 Special Implementation Policies